3 Things to Look Out for When Recruiting Independent Contractors

-There are few key things to look out for when recruiting contractors, including the best way to locate new talent and how to make sure they will fit with your company and the role being filled.
+There are a few key things to look out for when recruiting contractors, including the best way to locate new talent and how to make sure they will fit with your company and the role being filled.

 1. Where to Find Independent Contractors

 The first obvious step is to find and contact the best contractors available, who as with top employee candidates, may already be in high demand.
-If a contractor is frequently busy, they may not have the time to do their own marketing and so it is up to the recruiter to find them through several avenues.
+If a contractor is frequently busy, they may not have the time to do their marketing and so it is up to the recruiter to find them through several avenues.

 This is a traditional method of finding contractors, but still may be of use if you want to hire someone local and prefer assistance with the vetting and selection process.
-An agency will have a ready pool of pre-screened contractors, but also charge for their services.
-Many of these agencies have an online presence, and could even help with recruitment of remote workers located in different regions or countries.
+An agency will have a ready pool of pre-screened contractors but also charge for their services.
+Many of these agencies have an online presence, and could even help with the recruitment of remote workers located in different regions or countries.

 Freelancer Web Platforms

 A rapidly expanding way to find contractors is through various freelancer web platforms, where the contractors post their professional profile, work history and skill set.
 The challenge here is the need to wade through numerous profiles and select those that are the best fit.
-Fortunately, most of these sites have some form ranking or rating system for contractors, as well as reviews from previous work for other clients.
+Fortunately, most of these sites have some form of ranking or rating system for contractors, as well as reviews from previous work for other clients.

 LinkedIn, Twitter, Other Social Media

-Social media may offer some new contacts, with LinkedIn being the number one tool for recruitment of both contractors and employees.
-LinkedIn makes it easy to check references through the contractor’s own network and work history.
+Social media may offer some new contacts, with LinkedIn being the number one tool for the recruitment of both contractors and employees.
+LinkedIn makes it easy to check references through the contractor’s network and work history.